Capital Calls: Fintech will have to do trustbusters’ job on banks

 -----------------------------------------------

 Admittedly, he’s responding to a serious problem.
-A Metro-sponsored report by the Social Market Foundation found that fewer customers switched banks in 2020, helping incumbents like Lloyds Banking Group (LLOY.L).
+A Metro-sponsored report here by the Social Market Foundation found that fewer customers switched banks in 2020, helping incumbents like Lloyds Banking Group.
 The market for personal current accounts is “moderately concentrated” under the Herfindahl-Hirschman Index, trustbusters’ favourite competition measure.
 That’s a failure for the post-2008 drive to shake up the sector.

 Earlier in Capital Calls: